leonine90/Resumix/README.md

 - **Proper Formatting**: Business letter format with proper spacing and typography

 **Features:**
-- **Smart Resume Integration**: Use current resume data or paste new text
+- **Smart Resume Integration**: Use current resume data or paste new text in Resumix
 - **Job-Specific Tailoring**: AI analyzes job requirements and matches your experience
 - **Professional Formatting**: Business letter format ready for submission
 - **PDF Download**: Download cover letter as a properly formatted PDF